Ratio + sphere - practice problems

 Ping pong balls have a diameter of approximately 5.1 cm.
 It sold in boxes of 10 pieces: each box has a cuboid shape with a square base.
 The balls touch the walls of the box.
 Calculate what portion of the internal volume of the box is filled with balls.

 Check out our ratio calculator.
-Ratio - math word problems.
-Sphere Problems.
+Ratio - practice problems.
+Sphere practice problems.